Fleischner, T.L., editor. 2017. Nature, Love, Medicine: Essays on Wildness and Wellness. Torrey House Press, Salt Lake City, Utah.

 Selected Articles and Book Chapters

 Fleischner, T.L.
-In Press (2017).
+2017.
 Our Deepest Affinity.
-In: T.L.
+Pages 3-15 in T.L.
 Fleischner, ed.
-Nature, Love, Medicine: Essays on Healing in Wildness.
+Nature, Love, Medicine: Essays on Wildness and Wellness.
 Torrey House Press, Salt Lake City, Utah.

 Fleischner, T.L.
 2017.
 The Grace of Wildness.
 Pages 98-102 in S. Trimble, ed.
 Red Rock Stories.
 Torrey House Press, Salt Lake City.